rafix923/freecodecamp-projects/responsive-web-design-projects/tribute-page/README.md

 ## In Memory of Dr. Martin Luther King Jr.

 ### Link to tribute page.
-You only need to past it in your browser.
+You only need to past it in your browser: sophisticated-test.surge.sh

- sophisticated-test.surge.sh

 ![Screenshot_2](https://user-images.githubusercontent.com/99361183/163681159-eaf8090b-971e-4bc8-b535-00748b7d90a7.png)